Udanpirappe

-Udanpirappe is a 2021 Indian Tamil-language drama film written and directed by Era.
+Udanpirappe is a 2021 Indian Tamil-language action drama film written and directed by Era.
 Saravanan.
-Produced by Suriya and Jyothika via 2D Entertainment, it stars Jyothika, M. Sasikumar and Samuthirakani in lead roles.
+Produced by Suriya and Jyothika via 2D Entertainment, it stars Jyothika, M. Sasikumar and Samuthirakani in lead roles, while Soori and Kalaiyarasan play supporting roles.
 The film features music composed by D. Imman, while cinematography and editing were handled respectively by R. Velraj and Ruben.
 It was released for streaming through the digital platform Amazon Prime Video on 14 October 2021.
 The film received mixed to positive reviews from critics and was also Jyothika's 50th film.